 Feel free to join me in this if you want.
 We can always give the tops or quilts away to friends or family.
 Or we can donate them to a worthy cause.

 This week has been really out-of-sorts…maybe just flat out weird.
 I am not a person to continually have the news on anytime nor do I live on social media.
 My thing is to be able to see something accomplished at the end of the day – yep, I am a visual kind of person.
 In my mind I titled today “Staying Busy Thursday”.

-I am admitting that I did not take photos today as I worked on items, I will try to fix the mistake and get them posted on here ASAP.
+I am admitting that I did not take photos today as I worked on items.

-I am also going to admit that I did not do social distancing today.
+I am also going to admit that I did not wear a mask today.
 It’s ok if you gasp or think me a fool.
 I took today off, and spent it with another quilter who just wanted company that spoke “the same language” meaning we mostly talked quilts.

 We set up tables at her place several feet apart.
 She had her machine and tools, and I had mine.
 We each worked on our own projects and ate our own packed lunches.